Wexford Workhouse (locally known as “The Old Hospital”) is situated on Old Hospital Road in Wexford town.

 Above, you can see that even the more “modern” parts of the building are lying in a derelict condition.

 Considered too dangerous to enter, the building has had its insides stripped out and is currently boarded up to prevent entry.
-According to an article by the Irish Independent, many of the floorboards and Belfast sinks were ripped out and used in some of the various refurbishment projects around County Wexford.
+According to the Irish Independent, many of the floorboards and Belfast sinks were ripped out and used in some of the various refurbishment projects around County Wexford.

 In 2011, the Wexford Borough Council served the owners of the building, the HSE, with a dangerous structures notice.

-One interesting record from the era details an incident in which a “pauper lunatic” was left to live in squalid conditions:
+One interesting record from the era details an incident in which a “pauper lunatic” was living in squalid conditions:

 On the 23rd of the last month, at the weekly meeting of the guardians, attention was drawn to a report of the visitors, which stated that in one of the female cells they found a lunatic in a most filthy condition.
 It seems that the infirmary nuns, who are the paid nurses, neglected their duty of looking after this pauper lunatic; and the matron, on being brought before the Board, acknowledged that she had not entered that particular cell for the past three weeks, being otherwise engaged, and having confidence in the nurses.
 After some discussion, the guardians ordered that for the future the matron should inspect all the departments of the hospital daily, and be cautious in not permitting the repetition of a similar occurrence.